 During our courtship, we were inseparable.
 After class, we would spend most of our weekdays studying in the library, taking breaks playing racquetball or fielding baseballs and serving in BSM ministries.
 David had already been called into the ministry at that point so our courtship involved serving together in a local church with his Youth group on the weekends.

-However, I will say that during these past few months I have learned to really appreciate the little things that I took for granted such as cooking for him, holding hands as we watched TV, greeting our precious church family together after worship, exercising together in the mornings as the sun comes up and walking our puppies as the sun goes down.
+However, I will say that during this past year, I have learned to really appreciate the little things that I took for granted such as cooking for him, holding hands as we watched TV, greeting our precious church family together after worship, exercising together in the mornings as the sun comes up and walking our puppies as the sun goes down.

 David came to visit me right after Christmas and we spent a week celebrating our thirtieth anniversary here in Paris.
 It was a wonderful 2 weeks filled with romantic walks down the Seine, visits to our favorite Parisian sites, and most importantly a precious time of prayer and recommitment to our vows in a beautiful, medieval church that Victor Hugo introduced to us!